 MARCH OR DIE sees Gene Hackman and his small force of French Foreign Legionnaires sweating under the broiling Moroccan sun, helping archaeologist Max Von Sydow unearth ‘The Angel Of The Desert’, a relic that will enable “fat, overstuffed Frenchmen to belch their lunch at the sight of gold in the Louvre.”

 The waste of Hackman and Von Sydow, the chintzy use of beautiful Catherine Deneuve, and the laughable presence of Terence Hill (aka Mario Girotti) in the role of hero—all are temporarily forgiven with the final 15 minutes of epic mayhem.
 Great sound and color.
-Director Richards had been building a rep doing genre pictures—the neat little western The Culpepper Cattle Company, a well-reviewed comedy, Rafferty And The Gold-Dust Twins and the very good retro private eye noir Farewell My Lovely with a back-to-life Robert Mitchum—and then he massively dropped an expensive ball with this 1977 tanker, which was snuffed off by critics and died at the box-office, coming in 126th for the year.
+Director Richards had been building a rep doing genre pictures—the neat little western The Culpepper Cattle Company, a well-reviewed comedy, Rafferty And The Gold-Dust Twins and the good retro private eye noir Farewell My Lovely with a revived Robert Mitchum—and then he massively dropped an expensive ball with this 1977 tanker, which was snuffed by critics and died at the box-office, coming in 126th for the year.

 I saw this in a theater filled with Marines, on liberty from Camp Pendleton.
-They’d been fidgeting through the boredom (it’s 104 minutes long but so dull it seems longer): when the fighting erupted, so did they.
+They’d been fidgeting through the boredom (it’s 104 minutes long, but so dull it seems longer): when the fighting erupted, so did they.
 I thought they were going to tear the seats out of their rows.
 With Jack O’ Halloran, Rufus, Walter Gotell and Marcel Bozzuffi.